Choice field

 Limit Quantities

-Select this option to set quantity limits and track quantities for each choice option.
-After you set your choice quantities, you can enter a custom error message to display when the limit is exceeded.
-Learn more about quantity limits.
+Set quantity limits and track quantities for each choice option.
+After you set your choice quantities, enter a custom error message to display when the limit is exceeded.

 Choices

-Choices are the options users can select.
+Choices are selectable options.
 Each choice option should be unique – we don’t support adding multiple choice options with the same label (ex: “Choice 1” and “Choice 1”).

 Bulk choice import